Exploring the Role of Mycelium in Plant Growth

 The mycelium possesses an intricate and resilient structure that comprises of minute cylindrical tubes referred to as hyphae.
 These tubes band together into a thick, matted construction that allows the mycelium to efficiently cover huge areas of ground.
 Its structure also facilitates the efficient intake of nutrients, and capacities for growth and reproduction.

-See also Understanding the Language of Mycelium Communication
+See also Understanding What is Mycelium Mushroom

 How Mycelium multiplies